Who is Stuart Marchant? - Mid and South Pembrokeshire - Reform Uk

 Politically, Stuart started his journey with the Conservative Party in 2009, but earlier this year, he switched his allegiance to the Reform Party.
 As a firm believer in the benefits of Brexit for South West Wales, Stuart contends that only Reform UK can effectively leverage these opportunities for the region.

-What are Stuart Marchant's Political Values?
+What are Stuart Marchant's Reform Uk Party Values?

 Stuart Marchant is a member of the Reform Uk Party.